paultopia/experimental-cryogen/resources/templates/md/posts/text-encoding-browser.md

 The key is in line 2: you coerce the character set of the Blob you're creating to be UTF-8.

+### Evidence that this works?

 Like I said, this *appears* to work.
 Because there isn't exactly a direct way of telling, I used a couple of different methods to get what I consider to be circumstantial evidence that this is the correct encoding:

-1. When I open the resulting file in the browser, it comes out garbled (with mojibake in the appropriate places, like those en-dashes I mentioned before), and `document.characterSet` is still "windows-1252".
+**First:**  When I open the resulting file in the browser, it comes out garbled (with mojibake in the appropriate places, like those en-dashes I mentioned before), and `document.characterSet` is still "windows-1252".
 I infer from this that Chrome doesn't know to change the characterset from the previous html file, but it can't parse the new file---because it isn't windows-1252 any more!

-2. Reading the file in Python3 with no arguments to the `open()` constructor [defaults to your platform's default characterset](https://docs.python.org/3/library/functions.html#open) (the output of `locale.getpreferredencoding()`), which in my case is utf-8.
+**Second:**  Reading the file in Python3 with no arguments to the `open()` constructor [defaults to your platform's default characterset](https://docs.python.org/3/library/functions.html#open) (the output of `locale.getpreferredencoding()`), which in my case is utf-8.

 I can read the file in Python3 without passing any arguments, i.e.,